 Interested in knowing more?
 You came to the right place.

-According to the American Psychological Association, CBT is defined as “a form of psychotherapy aimed at identifying and modifying the client’s maladaptive thought processes and problematic behaviors through cognitive restructuring and behavioral techniques to achieve change.”
+CBT is a form of psychotherapy aimed at identifying and modifying one's maladaptive thoughts, emotions, and behaviors through cognitive restructuring and behavioral techniques.

 In other words, CBT examines the interrelations between one’s thoughts, feelings, fears, and beliefs — and how those relationships may influence troubling behaviors or emotional distress.

 Attention-deficit/hyperactivity disorder (ADHD)

 Having ADHD can be an isolating experience, especially since people with ADHD often struggle with impulse control and emotional dysregulation.
 This means that they’re more likely to encounter setbacks, which can gradually chip away at a person’s self-esteem and their ability to reach their full potential.

 To make matters worse, people with ADHD are also prone to develop comorbid mental health conditions like anxiety and depression.

 How does CBT actually help adults with ADHD?

 CBT modifies thoughts and behaviors that exacerbate ADHD symptoms

 One of the key components of CBT is a process called cognitive restructuring.
 Let’s use an example to illustrate what this means: